The Spring Budget: How it affects childcare support?

-There will be an increase in the maximum amount parents on Universal Credit can receive in childcare support to £951 for one child and £1,630 for two or more children from July 2023.
+Parents on Universal Credit can receive in childcare support up to £950.92 for one child and £1,630.15 for two or more children.

 Also, childcare support will be paid up front when parents move into work or increase their hours, a change from the current system of being paid in arrears.

-Stricter rules are being introduced for Universal Credit claimants who care for children.
-Claimants will be required to do more search for work or increase their hours, with additional support from a work coach.
+Stricter rules have been introduced for Universal Credit claimants who care for children.
+Claimants are required to actively seek for work or increase their hours, with additional support from a work coach.

-New measures will require Universal Credit claimants who care for children between 1 and 2 to meet with a Work Coach more regularly in order to prepare for work.
-Further, carers of children aged 3 to 12 will be supported to increase the number of hours they are expected to search or prepare for work each week.
+Universal Credit claimants who care for children between the ages of one and two years need to meet with a Work Coach more regularly in order to prepare for work.
+Further, carers of children aged three to 12 years will be supported to increase the number of hours they are expected to search or prepare for work each week.

 Childcare Scheme: